 Strategy 1: Lecture

-We hear ya - lecture?
-That's it?
-The truth is that time and again lecturing has proven to be one of the most effective ways to present information to large groups of students when you need to cover a lot of material quickly.
+We hear you – lecture?
+That’s it?
+The truth is historically, lecturing has proven to be one of the most effective ways to present information to large groups of students when you need to cover a lot of material quickly.

 But what about the belief that it gives the students a passive, non-thinking, information-receiving role?

 With technology, lectures don’t have to be boring.
 Incorporating polling technology, videos, and interactive software applications, can make the lecture fun and combat the passive student role.